Harika-SVL/Ansible/notes.md

 * command uses the /usr/bin/ansible command-line tool to automate a single task on one or more managed nodes.
 * These are quick and easy, but they are not reusable.
 * These demonstrate the simplicity and power of Ansible.
 The concepts will port over directly to the playbook language.
-* Theses are great for tasks you repeat rarely.
+* These are great for tasks you repeat rarely.

 Syntax : ansible [pattern] -m [module] -a "[module options]"